-The Albert calculator was used to determine greenhouse gas emissions (in tons of CO2 equivalent or CO2 eq).
-The methodology used to collect data is outlined for each of the following seven (7) categories: non-filming spaces, filming spaces, travel and transport, accommodation, materials, disposal, and post-production.
+The Albert calculator was used to determine greenhouse gas emissions (in tonnes of CO_2 equivalent).
+The methodology used to collect data is outlined for each of the following seven categories: non-filming spaces, filming spaces, travel and transport, accommodation, materials, disposal, and post-production.